CkCreative/binance-spot-trading-bot/README.md

     "API_KEY": "YOUR BINANCE API KEY", // STRING "WIGGLE_ROOM": 0.5, // FLOAT - THE PERCENTAGE MARGIN YOU ARE WILLING TO PLAY WITH "MAIN_MARKET": "BTCUSDT", // STRING - THE MARKET, E.G. BTCUSDT
-    "FIAT": "USDT", // DEPENDS ON THE MARKET ABOVE, E.G. USDT "MAIN_ASSET": "BTC", // STRING - YOUR MAIN ASSET, E.G. BTC "MAIN_ASSET_DECIMALS": 6, // INTEGER - THE NUMBER OF DECIMALS ALLOWED FOR QUANTITY OF THE MAIN ASSET THAT YOU ARE TRADING, E.G. 6 FOR BTC, 3 for testnet
     "CANCEL_AFTER": 300, // After how long in seconds should you cancel an order?
     "INSTANCE_NAME": "BTC", // If you are using the same Discord server to receive notifications from multiple instances, this makes it easy to know which instance is sending you a notification.
-    "INTERVAL": 3000, // How long before loop repeats in milliseconds "ACCEPTABLE_LOSS": 2, // this is not yet used in the logic "HIGHEST_RSI": 70, // INTEGER - HIGHEST RSI VALUE YOU WANT TO AVOID BUY "PRECISION": 2, // INTEGER - NUMBER OF DECIMAL PLACES ALLOWED FOR PRICE BY THE TRADING PAIR, E.G. 0.01 FOR BTCUSDT "DISCORD": "DISCORD_WEBHOOK_URL", // WHERE TO SEND BUY/SELL NOTIFICATIONS "DISCORD_ERRORS": "DISCORD_WEBHOOK_URL_FOR_ERRORS", // WHERE TO SEND ERRORS
+    "INTERVAL": 3000, // How long before loop repeats in milliseconds "ACCEPTABLE_LOSS": 2, // this is not yet used in the logic "HIGHEST_RSI": 70, // INTEGER - HIGHEST RSI VALUE YOU WANT TO AVOID BUY "DISCORD": "DISCORD_WEBHOOK_URL", // WHERE TO SEND BUY/SELL NOTIFICATIONS "DISCORD_ERRORS": "DISCORD_WEBHOOK_URL_FOR_ERRORS", // WHERE TO SEND ERRORS
     "TELEGRAM_TOKEN": "", // TELEGRAM TOKEN
     "TELEGRAM_CHATID": "", // TELEGRAM CHATID
     "BUYING_PRICE_DIVIDER": 1, // This default value means the buying price is the current price minus the wiggle room.
 If you want to buy a little closer to the current price, increase this value.
     "PIN": 12345 // This is used in the UI.
 When you change this, you need to restart the bot.
 }
 ```